2019 Champion of Champions

-The 2019 Champion of Champions (also known as the 2019 ManBetX Champion of Champions for the purposes of sponsorship) was a professional snooker tournament that took place between 4 and 10 November 2019 at the Ricoh Arena in Coventry, England.
+The 2019 Champion of Champions (officially the 2019 ManBetX Champion of Champions) was a professional snooker tournament that took place between 4 and 10 November 2019 at the Ricoh Arena in Coventry, England.
 It was the ninth Champion of Champions event, the first of which was held in 1978.
-The tournament featured 16 participants who had won World Snooker events throughout the prior snooker season.
-In 2019, the Women's World Champion competed at the tournament for the first time.
-As an invitational event, the Champion of Champions tournament carried no world ranking points.
+The tournament featured 16 participants who had won events on the World Snooker Tour since the 2018 Champion of Champions, including the winner of the Women's World Championship, competing in the tournament for the first time.
+As an invitational event, the tournament carried no world ranking points.